estreske/ShowFinder/Readme.md

 ##Heroku

-ShowFinder will be hosted on Heroku and the URL will be coming soon.
+ShowFinder will be hosted on Heroku at the URL http://showfinder.herokuapp.com.

 ##Contact